lubianat/ann_sprint/manuscript.md

+# What are the views from the research community?

+We created a survey to get the views from the research community towards the possible implementation of an annotation system.
+All statements refer to the respondents of the survey:

+- The majority of respondents are researchers
+- PubMed and Google Scholar are the most used tools for searching scientific articles
+- Most of the respondents do not know about Wikidata or they are unsure of what it is
+- Annotation is still a not so familiar concept in the community.
+- The majority of respondents think that an annotation system would boost the connection between scientific articles (fig. @fig:poll1)
+- Getting a better understanding and communication of scientific knowledge is perceived as an important benefit from an annotation system (fig. @fig:poll2)
+- The majority of respondents would annotate their articles if this practice was encouraged by funders and/or journals (fig. @fig:poll3)
+- Most of the participants would encourage, or at least mentioning, the annotation of articles to authors if they were an editor from a journal

 ![ Pie chart extracted from the survey related to the question _Do you think that annotation of scientific articles can make knowledge access and connection between articles easier?_ n=29 answers
 ](images/poll1.png){#fig:poll1}